 3. Engaging in a Price War

-And ranking third on the reasons why startups fail is waging a single handed price war.
+Ranking third on the reasons why startups fail is waging a single-handed price war.

 This happens when you try to compete with other businesses by dropping prices of your products or services in the hope that selling lower would help attract customers and take away some clients of rivals.